MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 Robert speaks about using JIRA etc, to track bugs, and that the norm has become - a lot of bugs.
 We should not have many bugs.

-#### 8. We will not dump on QA / QA will find nothing
+#### 8. QA will find nothing

-I expect that QA will find nothing.
+I expect that QA will find nothing - we will not dump bugs on QA.

 How did we come to expect it to be a good thing for QA to find defects?
 How do you evaluate how good a job QA is doing?
 They find more bugs!
 So now we've made bugs a good thing!

 Do the developers value the bugs?

 > If the code doesn't have to work, I can meet any deadline you set for me.

 #### 9. The majority of tests should be automated

 The inevitable outcome of manual testing, is that corner's will be cut, and not all of the software will be tested.

 > The inevitable outcome of manual testing is that you will **lose the tests**

 Robert continues to say that manual tests are insane!
 We are programmers after all - we write code!
 Why wouldn't we have written tests that test every business rule in the system?

 > Manual testing is more expensive than writing tests // By me

 #### 10. Nothing Fragile